soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-dkim-to-validate-outbound-email.md

 ---
-title: "Use DKIM to validate outbound email sent from your custom domain in Office 365" ms.author: krowley
+title: "Use DKIM for email in your custom domain in Office 365" ms.author: krowley
 author: kccross
 manager: laurawi